semmatoninn/PLGA-Microparticles-Drug-Release/README.md

 By optimizing within each chemical cluster toward these sustained release criteria, the workflow connects molecular properties, formulation parameters, machine learning prediction, and mechanism aware optimization into a coherent design strategy.

+Dataset is by Zequing Bao from Dr. Allen lab

 **References**